open-education-hub/ccas/CCAS_pandoc_cleaned.md

 > **Example**:
 >
-> If we toss a fair coin 10 independent times, we expect on average
+> If we toss a fair coin ten independent times, we expect on average
 >  $np=10\cdot\frac{1}{2}= 5 $
 >  heads.